 A UK dependent is a family member of a primary visa holder.
 Eligible dependents include:

-• Children under 18: Biological or adopted children living with the sponsor (exceptions for full-time education).
+- Children under 18: Biological or adopted children living with the sponsor (route rules apply).

-• Adult relatives: Only if they are entirely financially dependent on the main visa holder (a rare, case-specific situation).
+- Adult relatives: Only if they are entirely financially dependent on the main visa holder (rare and case-specific).

 Key question: Wondering who counts as a dependent?
-If your family member doesn’t fit these categories, they likely need a separate visa.
+If your family member does not fit these categories, they may need a separate visa route.

 Detailed Analysis of New Rules for Dependent Visa in UK